Axel von dem Bussche: Attempted assassination of Hitler

 Von dem Bussche volunteered to attempt the assassination again in February 1944 when new uniforms would be available, and von Stauffenberg obtained marching orders for von dem Bussche from the Eastern Front to Berlin.
-On January 30, 1944 however, von dem Bussche was seriously wounded by Soviet shrapnel and his right leg was amputated.
+On 30 January 1944, however, von dem Bussche was seriously wounded by Soviet shrapnel and his right leg was amputated.
 Another officer, Captain Ewald von Kleist, volunteered to carry out the mission at a viewing on 11 February 1944.
 However, Hitler repeatedly postponed and finally cancelled the event.
-As a result of his injuries, von dem Bussche spent several months in the Waffen-SS hospital Hohenlychenin in Lychen (a privilege allotted to him as recipient of the gold German Cross).
-This hospitalization helped von dem Bussche escape discovery during the wave of persecution that followed the July 20, 1944 assassination attempt and he was never betrayed by any of the officers who knew of his involvement.
+As a result of his injuries, von dem Bussche spent several months in the Waffen-SS hospital Hohenlychen in Lychen (a privilege allotted to him as recipient of the gold German Cross).
+This hospitalization helped von dem Bussche escape discovery during the wave of persecution that followed the 20 July assassination attempt and he was never betrayed by any of the officers who knew of his involvement.
 He thereby became one of the few men in the Resistance to survive the war.
 Other survivors included Fabian von Schlabrendorff, Philipp Freiherr von Boeselager, Ewald-Heinrich von Kleist-Schmenzin, Joachim Kuhn and Rudolf-Christoph Freiherr von Gersdorff.